Masa Harina Man

 John Albert Robinson

-Some time earlier, in the offices of Personnel and Recruitment, Western Hemisphere, Moon Project Authority, less divine heads were in conference:
+Several months earlier, in the offices of Personnel and Recruitment, Western Hemisphere, Moon Colony Project:

 "Why this guy?
 He's a nobody."
 The Co-auditor for Recruitment operations, or, as he put it, "The good-looking half of a two-headed monster" brushed non-existent lint off his expensively tailored suit.